Where the Money Goes

 Approximately one-third of the Auction & Rummage Sale net revenue is earmarked for Community Grants for non-profit organizations serving the Bainbridge Island community.
 The Community Grants fund the purchase of capital items which allow the non-profit organization to better serve the community.
-Over the past seven years alone, 72 different non-profit organizations have received grants totaling $746,265.
-For more specific information on the 2010 thru 2015 recipients CLICK HERE.
+Over the past six years alone, 72 different non-profit organizations have received grants totaling $683,000.
+For more specific information on the 2012 thru 2017 recipients CLICK HERE.

 The remaining one third of the Auction & Rummage Sale’s net revenue is used to fund: